GSA/digitalgov.gov/content/posts/2013-09-17-usability-testers-unite-join-our-community.md

 ---

 <p dir="ltr">
-  <a href="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/user-experience-community-baseball.jpg">{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/user-experience-community-baseball.jpg" alt="People at a baseball stadium" %}</a>I’m the kind of guy who loves tests.
+  <a href="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/user-experience-community-baseball.jpg">{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/user-experience-community-baseball.jpg" alt="People at a baseball stadium" >}}</a>I’m the kind of guy who loves tests.
 Not SATs, or BMI tests, but usability tests: connecting target customers with a government website and watching how they interact with it.
 Our <a href="https://www.WHATEVER/resources/user-experience-program/">DigitalGov User Experience Program</a> (formerly known as First Fridays)<a href="http://www.howto.gov/firstfridays"> </a>has taught dozens of agencies how to conduct these vital tests, and we even created a monthly group to talk about how to run these tests, and make them better.
 </p>

 <p dir="ltr">